Cuttlefish supports the following kernel manifests on aosp-main repo,

 Download source code:

-Cuttlefish Device is a kernel build named virtual_device_x86_64
+Cuttlefish Device has its kernel build named virtual_device_x86_64 which is based on kernel_x86_64:

 Build Virtual Device Kernel and Modules: